University of Nottingham

 The University of Nottingham Ningbo China is situated on the outskirts of one of China’s fastest-growing and greenest cities.
 The university was established in 2004 as the first Sinoforeign university in mainland China.
 The university’s mission statement is “Academic Excellence in the Service of Global Citizenship”.
 All undergraduate and postgraduate programs in Ningbo are conducted entirely in English with the same teaching and evaluation standards as the home University in the United Kingdom.
 The University is located in Ningbo Higher Education Park on a newly built and dedicated campus with a land area of 146 acres.
 It currently has over 4500 undergraduate and postgraduate students and more than 470 teaching and administrative staff from over 40 countries in the world.

-Located in the middle of China's coast (2.5 hours by bus from Shanghai – a high-speed train opens in the summer of 2012), Ningbo is the cradle of the cultures in the Yangtze River Delta.
+Located in the middle of China’s coast, Ningbo is the cradle of the cultures in the Yangtze River Delta.
 The city’s history can be traced back to 4800 BC.
-At present Ningbo has a population of almost 7 million people and its sea port is listed among the top 10 deep-water transshipping ports in the world.
-Ningbo has a humid subtropical climate but it has four distinct seasons; average temperature in January is 40 degrees (Fahrenheit) and 82 degrees in July, so the weather is very similar to Gainesville.
-Since Ningbo has three rivers crossing the city it has been necessary to build many bridges to connect the different districts.
+Ningbo has a population over 7 million people and its sea port is listed among the top 10 deep-water transshipping ports in the world.
+The humid, subtropical climate has four distinct seasons with an average temperature in January of 40 degrees (Fahrenheit) and 82 degrees in July, so the weather is very similar to Gainesville.
+Since Ningbo is built upon three rivers crossing through the city it has been necessary to build many bridges to connect districts.
 Since the 1980’s 16 bridges have been built and there are currently 27 other bridges under construction.
-Hangzhou Bay Bridge is the second longest transoceanic bridge in the world (22 miles) and it connects the municipalities of Ningbo and Shanghai.
-Ningbo is steeped in history and visitors may visit ancient temples and pagodas.
+Hangzhou Bay Bridge is the third longest transoceanic bridge in the world (22 miles) and it connects the municipalities of Ningbo and Shanghai.
+Ningbo is steeped in history, with numerous ancient temples and pagodas providing a visual representation of the past.
 Visitors will also encounter breathtaking natural sites, such as the Zhaobao Mount Scenery Area, and the lakes of Donqian and Jiulong.
 Entertainment in Ningbo’s city center features Lao Waitan, the old foreign port on the river, with restaurants and bars, and Tianyi Square with modern shops and restaurants.

 September to December